websocket-client/websocket-client/CONTRIBUTING.md

 - [ ] Search for your question in [old existing issues](https://github.com/websocket-client/websocket-client/issues)
 - [ ] If you encountered an error message, try googling the error message and see if you find an answer
-- [ ] Check if the same issue exists if you uninstall the websocket-client library on your system (using `pip uninstall websocket-client` or maybe `pip3 uninstall websocket-client`) and install the [latest master branch](https://github.com/websocket-client/websocket-client) directly from GitHub by using `python setup.py install` (see [installation info](https://github.com/websocket-client/websocket-client#installation))
+- [ ] Check if the same issue exists if you uninstall the websocket-client library on your system (using `pip uninstall websocket-client`) and install the [latest master branch](https://github.com/websocket-client/websocket-client) directly from a clone of the repository by using `pip install -e .` (see [installation info](https://github.com/websocket-client/websocket-client#installation))

 If you did not get your question answered from these 5 steps, then please open a